vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =type2: NormalExercise
 *** =instructions2
-Get the name, average budget, average box office take of countries who have made more than 10 films.
-Order by name, and get the top five.
+Get the name, average budget, and average box office take of countries that have made more than 10 films.
+Order by name, and only show the top five.
 *** =solution2
 ```{sql}
 SELECT country, ROUND(AVG(budget)) AS avg_budget, ROUND(AVG(gross)) AS avg_box_office